nukopian/DBIx-Squirrel/README.md

 ### Iterator Exports

-The `DBIx::Squirrel::Iterator` package exports a number of subroutines that may be used with transformation steps to access useful information about the current context.
+The `DBIx::Squirrel::Iterator` package exports a number of subroutines that may be used within the stages of a transformation pipeline.
+These may be used to access information about the current transformation context.

 #### `database`